BidSwitch Targeting Groups

 • If a Supplier cannot support specifying the pmp.deals.wseat field in a bid request to correctly route the private deal to the Buyer, a deals include list can be used.
 If BidSwitch sees a private deal included for a particular Buyer, it will route this deal to the Buyer even without a pmp.deals.wseat value being set.

-Deals Filtering Private Auction
+Deals Filtering Private Deals

 Deals in Request